grimpirate/halberd/README.md

 ```
 ## Configuration
 1. Copy the configuration file from **vendor/grimpirate/halberd/app/Config/TOTP.php** to your project's **app/Config/** directory
+2. Copy the stylesheet from **vendor/grimpirate/halberd/public/css/totp.css** to your project's **app/public/css/** directory
-2. The register/login actions and the TOTP authenticator class must be added to the **app/Config/Auth.php** file
+3. The register/login actions and the TOTP authenticator class must be added to the **app/Config/Auth.php** file
 ```
 ...